udexon/PhosWeb/PhosWeb_No_Brackets.md

 Although "brackets in programming languages" may sound like a hard core theoretical computer science undergraudate assignment, we believe it DOES have huge practical relevance, as Phoscript was designed to be implemented as a shell script WITHIN ANY KNOWN programming language, i.e. to serve as a ___UNIVERSAL INTERFACE SCRIPT___ to ___ANY KNOWN PROGRAMMING LANGUAGE___.

+We may even say that the emergence of Phoscript (or similar systems with any other names) is a mathematical inevitability, that was started by ALGOL in 1960s, as almost all programming languages invented since employ some form of stack machines.
+As such, it is just a matter of time when someone employs the Reverse Polish Notation to directly or indirectly manipulate the stack machine that serves as the interpreter engine of a programming language.